relay-zz/relay/README.md

 They are automatically loaded when the `relay` parser finds an `<INS cite="js:.....">` tag that references a Javascript constructor.

-* Relay will instantiate that object and store a reference to it.
+* Relay will instantiate that object and store a reference to it privately.
 It cannot be referenced directly except through the node.

 * Application objects should not reference each other directly, but should call each other by passing messages down the node tree.

-* If a message is passed down by a node higher up in the tree and the current object cannot handle it (because it doesn't have a method of the same name), then the message is passed further down the tree until someone can handle it.
+* If a message is passed down by a node higher up in the tree and the current object cannot handle it (because it doesn't have a method of the correct name), then the message is passed further down the tree until someone can handle it.

 Example